MK-tech20/CGA2M_plus/README.md

 ![](https://raw.githubusercontent.com/MK-tech20/CGA2M_plus/main/images/cga2m_plus%2B.png)
 # CGA2M+ (Constraint GA2M plus)
-We propose Constraint GA2M plus (CGA2M+), which we proposed.
-CGA2M+ is a modified version of GA2M to improve its interpretability and accuracy.
-For more information, please read our paper.(coming soon!!)
-Mainly, CGA2M+ differs from GA2M in two respects.
+We propose Constraint GA2M+ (CGA2M+), which is a modification of GA2M designed to improve both its interpretability and accuracy.
+For more information, please refer to our paper.
+Mainly, CGA2M+ differs from GA2M in two ways:

-1. introducing monotonic constraints
+1. It introduces monotonic constraints.
-2. introducing higher-order interactions keeping the interpretability of the model
+2. It introduces higher-order interactions while maintaining the interpretability of the model.
 # Description of CGA2M+
 Mainly, CGA2M+ differs from GA2M in two respects.
+We are utilizing LightGBM as a shape function.

+Mainly, CGA2M+ differs from GA2M in two respects.
 We are using LightGBM as a shape function.

-- **introducing monotonic constraints**
+- **1. Introducing Monotonic Constraints**

-By adding monotonicity, we can improve the interpretability of our model.
-For example, we can make sure that "in the real estate market, as the number of rooms increases, the price decreases" does not happen.
-Human knowledge is needed to determine which features to enforce monotonicity on.
-The monotonicity constraint algorithm is implemented in LightGBM.
-This is a way to constrain the branches of a tree.
-For more details, please refer to the LightGBM implementation.
+By incorporating monotonicity, we can enhance the interpretability of our model.
+For instance, we can ensure that scenarios like "in the real estate market, as the number of rooms increases, the price decreases" do not occur.
+The determination of which features should exhibit monotonicity requires human knowledge.
+The algorithm for imposing monotonicity constraints is implemented in LightGBM.
+It provides a means to restrict the branches of a tree.
+For further details, please refer to the LightGBM implementation.

 ![](https://raw.githubusercontent.com/MK-tech20/CGA2M_plus/main/images/constraint.png)

-- **introducing higher-order interactions keeping the interpretability of the model**
+- **2. Introducing Higher-Order Interactions while Maintaining Model Interpretability**

-GGA2M is unable to take into account higher-order interactions.
-Therefore, we introduce higher-order terms that are not interpretable.
-However, we devise a learning method so that the higher-order terms do not compromise the overall interpretability.
-Specifically, we train the higher-order terms as models that predict the residuals of the univariate terms and pairwise interaction terms.
-This allows most of the predictions to be explained by the interpretable first and second order terms.
-These residuals are then predicted by a higher-order term.
+GA2M is limited in its ability to capture higher-order interactions.
+To address this limitation, we introduce higher-order terms that, on their own, lack interpretability.
+However, we have devised a learning method that ensures these higher-order terms do not compromise the overall interpretability of the model.

+Specifically, we train the higher-order terms as models responsible for predicting the residuals of the univariate terms and pairwise interaction terms.
+By doing so, we ensure that the majority of predictions can still be explained by the interpretable first and second order terms.
+The residuals, representing the unexplained portions, are then predicted by the higher-order term.

 # Algorithm
 ![](https://raw.githubusercontent.com/MK-tech20/CGA2M_plus/main/images/algorithm.png)